djeada/Linux-Notes/notes/encryption.md

-# Importance of Encryption
+## Encryption

 Encryption is the cornerstone of modern data security, ensuring that information remains confidential and unaltered during storage and transmission.
 By converting plaintext into ciphertext using cryptographic algorithms, encryption protects data from unauthorized access and tampering.

-### Key Benefits of Encryption:
+Main idea:

-- **Data Confidentiality**: Prevents unauthorized users from accessing sensitive information.
+- Prevents unauthorized users from accessing sensitive information.
-- **Secure Communication**: Allows safe exchange of data over insecure networks.
+- Allows safe exchange of data over insecure networks.
-- **Data Integrity**: Ensures that data has not been altered during transit.
+- Ensures that data has not been altered during transit.
-- **Regulatory Compliance**: Meets legal requirements like HIPAA or GDPR for protecting personal data.
+- Meets legal requirements like HIPAA or GDPR for protecting personal data.

 **Visualization of Encryption Process:**